DimitriPalmer22/Studio-Docs/Projects/Summer Project/Summer Project.md

 	- Communication (We don't see each other in person regularly)
 - **Reframe each limit as a fuel question**
 	- How can we turn our small team size into a project with a more focused scope?
-		- Understand that we have a small team, so any new
+		- Understand that we have a small team, so any new features should be easy to implement.
 	- How can we leverage our numerous designers to make up for the limited number of artists and programmers?
+		- Kitbashing
+		- Reusing assets in as many places as possible.
+		- Areas can have the same assets but be set-dressed differently to make them distinct
+		- Use of modular asset kits
-		-
+		- Turn designers into in-
 - **Rapid‑fire ideation (15 m)**:
 	-
 - **Cluster & prune**: